 More About Evelyn

-Evelyn Smallwood is an associate at Hatch Rockers Immigration in Durham, North Carolina, where she exclusively practices immigration law, including affirmative filings, deportation defense, and appeals.
+Evelyn Smallwood is a partner at Hatch Rockers Immigration in Durham, North Carolina, where she exclusively practices immigration law, including affirmative filings, deportation defense, and appeals.
 She became a North Carolina Board Certified Specialist in Immigration Law in November 2015, is admitted to the U.S. Court of Appeals for the Fourth Circuit, and is a member of the American Immigration Lawyers Association (AILA).

 Evelyn currently serves as the AILA Carolinas’ Chapter Asylum Response Coordinator, and in that position, she has been working with the UNC Law School on an initiative to increase the capacity and quality of legal representation for Central American women and children seeking asylum in the Charlotte Immigration Court.